damc/football/README.md

 5. Substitutions made (who came in, who came out, in which minute).
 6. Goals (which team scored, in which minute).
 7. The date of the match.
+8. Position on which every player plays. <-- to do

 ### Substitutions and goals